Having well integrated and properly configured intranet software is not the only thing you need to support your business development and growth.

 It makes it all too possible for them to be totally overwhelmed.
 Especially if the management team are prolific and enthusiastic in their communications and reporting.

 To make your intranet a success, you need to be sure that information quality is high, and that users can quickly and easily navigate to what they need.
-(We have another blog on making intranet information resources “searchable” – check it out here).
+(Here is another one of our blogs on making intranet information resources “searchable”).

 Signposting the big announcements

 This links to the above.
-As your intranet facilitates strong communication and collaboration on a daily basis, the big news can be buried.
+As your intranet facilitates strong communication and collaboration on a daily basis, the big news can be buried, especially if your current intranet layout isn’t optimised.

 One way to get around this is to revert to the old fashioned team briefings, to deliver major announcements and important information in person.
 This can then be backed up by a clearly signposted news item online, to repeat information to remote workers or anyone who needs additional details.